Dieser Beitrag ist auch verfügbar auf:

 AI: The next big step

-In addition to basic functions such as alerting and emergency detection, applications such as building control, which uses resources sparingly, and energy efficiency are also basic functions.
-The “Clou” also detects when the existing automation of the devices needs to be optimized.
+In addition to basic functions such as alarming and emergency detection, applications such as building control, which uses resources sparingly and energy efficiency are also basic functions.
+The “Clou” also recognizes when the existing automation of the devices needs to be optimized.
 One example: If the blinds are lowered automatically – to prevent the home from overheating, for example – the “Clou” detects if there are residents on the terrace and optimizes the automation by stopping it.
 The blinds are lowered so that people can come and go from the balcony door undisturbed.

-Artificial intelligence could therefore achieve what has not yet been possible: the networking of highly diverse areas in homes and buildings.
-AI doesn’t care what it controls – energy flows, assistance and alarm solutions, or shading.
-An automated system can optimize our environment more quickly and without our active involvement than we would ever be able to.
-Saving money, if possible without losing the comfort we are used to, as resources are put to better use.
-Because, as is so often the case, we don’t think about actively turning down the heating when we leave the house.
-The integration of the home’s own energy supply with a PV system in combination with a storage system and other electricity-intensive household appliances can also be better used to save money.
+Artificial intelligence could therefore achieve what has not been possible until now: connecting highly diverse systems within homes and buildings.
+AI doesn’t care what it controls—energy flows, assistance and alarm systems, or shading.
+An automated system can optimize our environment quickly and without our active involvement, better than we could ever do ourselves.
+It saves energy, ideally without sacrificing our usual comfort, because resources are used more efficiently.
+After all, as is so often the case, we don’t think to actively turn down the heat when we leave the house.
+This also makes it easier to use the home’s own energy supply—which includes a solar PV system combined with a storage unit and other energy-intensive household appliances—in a way that’s easier on the wallet.

 Care no longer feasible without technology support